Can Apple Pages Finally Replace Microsoft Word For Mac?

 In some ways, it is even better than Word.

-Apple Pages is like having Microsoft Word for Mac but without the cost.
+Apple Pages is like having Microsoft Word for Mac, but without paying a cent.

 If all you need is an Apple word processor, Mac Pages can handle everything you will probably ever need to do.